Mauritania–Russia relations: Diplomatic ties

 Russia has an embassy in Nouakchott, and Mauritania has an embassy in Moscow.
-The current Ambassador of Russia to Mauritania is Vladimir Baybakov, who was appointed by Russian President Dmitry Medvedev on 17 August 2008.
-The current Ambassador of Mauritania to Russia is Boulah Ould Mogueye, who presented his credentials to Russian President Vladimir Putin on 11 December 2007.
+The current ambassador of Russia to Mauritania is Vladimir Baybakov, who was appointed by Russian president Dmitry Medvedev on 17 August 2008.
+The current ambassador of Mauritania to Russia is Boulah Ould Mogueye, who presented his credentials to Russian president Vladimir Putin on 11 December 2007.

 Political ties

-The 2005 coup d'état which saw the ouster of Mauritanian President Maaouya Ould Sid'Ahmed Taya whilst he was outside of the country, and his replacement by the Military Council for Justice and Democracy was condemned by Russia.
+The 2005 coup d'état which saw the ouster of Mauritanian president Maaouya Ould Sid'Ahmed Taya whilst he was outside of the country, and his replacement by the Military Council for Justice and Democracy was condemned by Russia.
 Russia welcomed the reforms by the military of Mauritania, and the presidential elections in 2007 which saw the installation of Sidi Ould Cheikh Abdallahi.
-Following the coup d'état on 6 August 2008 in Mauritania, the Russian Ministry of Foreign Affairs condemned the overthrow of Mauritanian President Sidi Ould Cheikh Abdallahi, and took an active part in negotiations conducted in Dakar by the International Contact Group for Mauritania.
+Following the coup d'état on 6 August 2008 in Mauritania, the Russian Ministry of Foreign Affairs condemned the overthrow of Mauritanian president Sidi Ould Cheikh Abdallahi, and took an active part in negotiations conducted in Dakar by the International Contact Group for Mauritania.
 It welcomed the 4 June 2009 signing of a framework agreement between opposing Mauritanian sides, and the holding of the presidential election on 18 July 2009.

+Economic ties

+In February 2023, Russia's foreign minister Sergey Lavrov met Mauritanian officials including President Mohamed Ould Ghazouani and Foreign Minister Mohamed Salem Ould Merzoug to discuss bilateral cooperation and Mauritania's interest in supplies of hydrocarbon fuel, food and fertilizers from Russia.